Previous

 Edinburgh Medical School's HCP-Med programme is designed for healthcare professionals living and working in Scotland, including:

-In the first 3 years, you’ll study part-time and have general practice and hospital clinical placements.
-You’ll join the main MBChB programme in year 4.
+In the first 3 years, you'll study part-time and have general practice and hospital clinical placements.
+You'll join the main full-time MBChB programme in year 4.
 Although there is a focus on general practice, the HCP-Med will prepare you for a career in any medical specialty.

 Find out more about the HCP-Med programme at Edinburgh Medical School.